Godzilla (2014 film): Filming

 Seamus McGarvey served as the film's cinematographer, shooting the film digitally using Arri Alexa cameras with Panavision C-Series anamorphic lenses.
-Sequences of the film set in the year 1954 were shot using vintage lenses from the early 1960s in order to give the film a "distant period feel."
+Sequences of the film set in the year 1954 were shot using vintage lenses from the early 1960s in order to give the film a "distant period feel".
 This effect was enhanced though the digital intermediate's colour grading, as McGarvey noted that the "look I wanted was a peeled look with muted colors and diffusion on the highlights, a sense of period distance.
 I found a lot of photographs and magazines, and I knew that I wanted the blacks to be imbued with a tint of magenta."
 Though the film was made to be released in 3D, it received a predominantly 2D release.
-McGarvey himself decided to shoot the film as if it were only 2D, because he dislikes working with 3D filming equipment and the experience of watching 3D films in theatres.
+McGarvey himself decided to shoot the film as if it were only 2D, because he dislikes working with 3D filming equipment and the experience of watching 3D films in theaters.

 The U.S. Navy cooperated in the making of the movie and filming took place on three U.S. Navy aircraft carriers: the USS Carl Vinson, the USS Nimitz and the USS Ronald Reagan.
 Part of the opening sequence was filmed on the USS Missouri at Pearl Harbor.
 The U.S. Army also participated in the movie with the support of three technical advisors.
 The U.S. Marine Corps, which had participated in the 1998 film, declined to participate after reviewing the script, which featured Navy personnel.
 Taylor-Johnson was put through a "mini-bootcamp" by retired Marine Sgt.
 Maj.
 James D. Dever, one of the film's military technical advisers, to "ensure he had good military bearing".
 Dever also helped stuntmen train for high-altitude, low-opening jumps.

 Director Gareth Edwards has said that he "intentionally placed humans in shots to give the scene a sense of scale, as everyone knows the size of a human, so we know the size of a creature or a building."
 He has also asserted that "we wouldn't place a camera anywhere it would be impossible to get one.
 We would say 'Imagine it was a news story, or a sports event, cameramen would put cameras where they could in a hurry, and get any shot they could.'
 This is what we wanted [Godzilla] to feel like, as if people were filming glimpses at any chance they could."
 He also found himself "Doing things [I] think are cliche; panning up just as a roar happens, or getting the perfect shot, things I shake my head at when watching other people's films.
 Especially when [Godzilla] is first seen, we wanted a build up, and then pan up, we see him, and then we don't see him.
 I love that."